Click below to view contact details of the partner agencies:

 If you have been caught speeding and you have a query about your ticket please contact the Central Process Unit by calling:

-Opening hours between 8am and 4pm on a Monday, 9am and 3pm Tuesday to Friday.
+Opening hours between 9am and 3pm Monday to Friday.

 Quote your PentiP reference number, name, date of birth, first line of your address (required for data protection) along with details of your query.